Daniel Wetzel (Rimini Protokoll)

 Sound design and programming: Lambros Pigounis

-Script editors, software system operators: Andreas G. Andreou, Kostis Kapidakis
+Script editors: Andreas G. Andreou, Kostis Kapidakis

 Project coordinator: Nikos Voyatzis